Essen Minster: Later construction

-Gothic Hall church
+Gothic hall church

 In 1275, the Ottonian church burnt down, with only the westwork and the crypt surviving.
 In the rebuild, which occurred in the time of the Abbesses Berta von Arnsberg and Beatrix von Holte, the architect combined aspects of the old church with the new Gothic style.
-The form of the hall church was chosen, in complete contrast with Cologne Cathedral – the Essen order had to ward off the Archbishop of Cologne's claims to authority and the nuns wished to express their integrity and independence through the form of their building.
+The form of the hall church was chosen, in complete contrast with Cologne Cathedral – the Essen canonesses had to ward off the Archbishop of Cologne's claims to authority and wished to express their integrity and independence through the form of their building.
 Two architects worked alongside each other on the rebuild, of which the first, a Master Martin, quit in 1305 because of disputes with Abbess Beatrix von Holte.
-Master Martin, who was a church builder from Burgundy and Champagne, as shown by details of his ornamentation, also knew the design idiom of Cologne and Trier cathedral construction workshops, was responsible for the overall design.
+Master Martin, who was a church builder from Burgundy and Champagne, as shown by details of his ornamentation, also knew the design idiom of Cologne and Trier construction workshops, was responsible for the overall design.
 This included at first a long choir like that of St Vitus's Church, Mönchengladbach.
-Afterwards this concept was given up under the management of Master Martin and a hall church inspired by St. Elizabeth's Church, Marburg (begun 1235) was built, which was built over the outer crypt.
-The successor to Master Martin's name is not known.
+Afterwards this concept was given up under the management of Master Martin and a hall church inspired by St. Elizabeth's Church, Marburg (begun 1235) was built, which was constructed over the outer crypt.
+The name of the successor to Master Martin is not known.
 His design idiom is more strongly Westphalian, but he continued the plan of his predecessor and brought it to completion.

-The original, shallow roofs of the octagon and the side towers were replaced with steeper caps; the side towers were also raised by a story.
+The original, shallow roofs of the octagon and the side towers were replaced with steeper caps; the side towers were also raised by a storey.
 The Gothic church gained a tower above the crossing.
 The cloister was also expanded.
-The whole new building was consecrated on the 8th of July, probably of 1316.
-The 8th of July is celebrated to this day as the Minster's anniversary.
+The whole new building was consecrated on 8 July, probably of 1316.
+8 July is celebrated to this day as the minster's anniversary.